 How To Do Kettlebell Upright Row

-Kettlebell Upright Row is a compound exercise that targets the lats, rear deltoids, traps, biceps and forearms.
+Kettlebell Upright Row is a compound exercise that targets the lats, rear deltoids and traps.

 You also have to keep your core tight throughout the exercise.